-The Daily Life of our School for A - Z
+The Daily Life of our School from A-Z

 Our students are at the centre of everything we do.
 Some features of the daily life of our school are as follows:

 Celebrated along with the learning achievements of all of our students at our annual whole school prize giving, and regularly in school assemblies.

 These are banned from school.
 Students may bring roll-on deodorants.
 Aerosol spray cans will be confiscated and put in the school office for collection by a parent or caregiver.

 (a) Students must stay in the school grounds unless they have permission to leave.

 Attendance at school is compulsory while enrolled.
 The school is required to know everyone's location during the day.
 In the event of absence during school hours, students must bring a note/appointment card to a Deputy Principal at the start of the day, obtain a 'Permission To Be Out Of School' slip, and sign the 'Sign Out Book' at the school office.